-Writing is a core job competency that falls under the broader category of communication and is required in most careers world-wide.
-Due to the prevalence of new technologies, which often require an abundance of writing, solid competencies are sought after more than ever before.
+Writing is a core workplace competency that falls under the broader category of communication and is required in business, industry, education, and government careers world-wide.
+Strong writing and editing skills are highly sought after in the workplace.

-You will learn and improve numerous skills from basic to more advanced writing including composition, grammar, copyediting, proofreading and specific techniques related to your field of work.
+You will learn and improve numerous skills from basic to more advanced writing and editing including composition, grammar, copyediting, proofreading and specific techniques related to your field of work.
 This online, flexible and interactive program will allow you to learn the theory behind your writing as well as allow ample time to write practice documents and receive feedback from your instructors and peers to help you convey information in a more clear and persuasive way.
 Courses are taught by professional writers and published authors.

 The certificate can be achieved entirely online.
-Some courses are also offered in a classroom format.
 All students must complete the four core courses, two specialization courses, and one optional course to complete the 200-hour requirement.
 It is strongly recommended that core courses be completed before taking additional courses and that WRI 113 Grammar, Punctuation and Spelling: A Quick Review be taken first.

 All courses are offered online.
 Some courses are also offered in classroom format at the University of Calgary main or downtown campus.